tonivade/resp-server/README.md

     @Command("ping")
     public class PingCommand implements ICommand {
         @Override
-        public void execute(IRequest request, IResponse response) {
+        public RedisToken<?> execute(IRequest request) {
-            response.addSimpleStr("PONG");
+            return RedisToken.status("PONG");
         }
     }
 ```

-A command must implement the interface ICommand.
+A command must implement the interface `ICommand`.
 This interface only defines
-the method execute, who receives a request object and a response object.
-It's
+the method `execute`, who receives a request object and returns a `RedisToken`.
-looks very familiar, isn't it?
-Is very similar to Servlet API.

 You can get the parameter of the command like this